andrewchambers/g/README.md

 A new programming language - WIP

-Imagine C with simpler syntax (based on Go) and a few cool things like packages and multiple returns.
+G is a refined C (based on Go) with a few cool things like packages and multiple returns.

 G aims to...

 * Be easy to parse and analyze like Go.
 * Do anything C can do (unions, unsafe things).
-* Be lean like C, should be suitable for microcontrollers.
+* Be lean like C, should be suitable for things like kernels, etc.
 * Have perfect interop with C.
 * Have clear mapping to underlying machine code.
 * Have inline assembly support.